How to develop the proper build for a successful customer experience implementation journey

 Challenge 4: Integrating touchpoints seamlessly across the entire customer journey

-Many companies do not have an accurate understanding of the journey from the customer point of view.
+Many companies do not have an accurate understanding of the journey from the point of view of their customers.
 There are many reasons for this strategic blind spot, but the most common is that managers tend to focus on the features of their products and services, not how customers experience them.
 On the implementation side, a failure to build a culture of customer focus can be the biggest barrier.
-When solving customer problems supersedes functional allegiance and even firm profits, the firm can count on groups that are critical to the CX to join forces around a shared vision of how to deliver exceptional experience.
+When solving customer problems supersedes functional allegiance and even firm profits, the firm can count on groups that are critical to the CX to join forces around a shared vision of how to deliver an exceptional experience.
 A second significant barrier to implementation is assuring customer data privacy is compliant with recent privacy legislation such as the General Data Protection Regulation (GDPR) and California Consumer Privacy Act (CCPA).

 The CX Implementation Journey: What is the Right Build?

 We used these insights from firms excelling at the CX and reaping financial benefits, as well as those firms struggling to get a footing with their CX program, to determine critical elements of CX that all firms need to get right.
-We identify what is critical to accomplish early when improving the CX and what can and should wait until a firm’s CX efforts are more on-track and maturing.
+We identify what is critical to accomplish early when improving the CX and what can and should wait until a firm’s CX efforts are more on track and maturing.

 Step 1: Get the fundamentals right: Build basic knowledge and capture low-hanging fruit

 - Determine the contribution of each touchpoint to the overall CX and identify critical touchpoints

 - Integrate touchpoints seamlessly across the entire customer journey